guardeec/datasets/README.md

 - Russian Internet segment.
 - 1657 offers for renting and 45 for buying.
 - 5 social networks: VKontakte, Instagram, Telegram, YouTube, TikTok.
-- Datasets are marked up programmatically (may contain minor bugs).
+- Datasets are labeled programmatically (may contain minor errors).
 - Original description in Russian (use a translator if needed).
+- 2021 year.

 **Rent file** – offers to rent a bot (you do not receive a login and password, but the seller will perform the desired action - give 1000 likes, write comments, etc.).
 Each row represent offer properties: